 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-Peacefully remained a territorial unit for centuries, the valley of Fergana is now absurdly divided between Kyrgyzstan, Uzbekistan and Tajikistan: “Boundaries in a zig zag pattern.
-Streets interrupted by Customs in the middle of nowhere, where young guards wear botch uniforms while, rifles in hands, they control comings and goings of a few farmers.
+Peacefully remaining a territorial unit for centuries, the valley of Fergana is now absurdly divided between Kyrgyzstan, Uzbekistan, and Tajikistan: “Boundaries in a zig-zag pattern.
+Streets are interrupted by Customs in the middle of nowhere, where young guards wear botch uniforms while rifles in hands, they control the comings and goings of a few farmers.

 “…villages once common, now literally split in two by the border.
 School on one hand, market on the other, barbed wire and checkpoints in between” (cit swissinfo).

 With a diverse population, but pacified by centuries of mingling and intermarriage, the tension is mainly caused by the water resources supply.
 Organized on a regional scale during the Soviet years, the management of these resources is now the prerogative of individual states, with Kyrgyzstan having the knife by the handle.